What is an HOA and How Do They Work?

 The board of the association will decide on the use of these funds.
 So if you want some improvements to the development that directly affect your home, joining the board can look attractive.

 The fees asked for by the association can be increased if there is a need for some extra maintenance or repair work.
-So your HOA fees may not always remain the same.
-In fact, more often than not, HOA fees rise over time as things become more expensive to maintain.
+So, your HOA fees may not always remain the same.
+More often than not, HOA fees rise over time as things become more expensive.

 Buyers purchasing into an HOA should always ask if there are any upcoming special assessments to ensure they will not be hit with a hefty bill when moving in.

-When buying into a neighborhood where an HOA exists, it is critical for buyers to be aware of any upcoming special assessments.Click To TweetWho are Members of the HOA?
+When buying into a neighborhood where an HOA exists, buyers must be aware of any upcoming special assessments.Click To TweetWho are Members of the HOA?

 Anyone who has purchased a home within the association’s area will have to be a member.
 It will be a condition of purchase for the properties within the development.